stonepros/stone/doc/radosgw/multisite.rst

 Start the Gateway
 -----------------

-On the object gateway host, start and enable the Ceph Object Gateway
+On the object gateway host, start and enable the Stone Object Gateway
 service:

 ::